 Data is displayed on either a weekly or daily basis, but you can only go back three years for data unless you pay up.

 Another downside to StockCharts is that you can't save your screens, even if you splurge on the $14.95 a month Basic subscription.
 And the Basic screen is a little on the drab side so you can just imagine what the free screening module looks like.

 An Extra subscription is available as well for $24.95 a month with a somewhat more advanced user interface.
 It also allows you to create custom scans, which is a nice touch...but not for free.

 The Best Free Real-Time Stock Charts for Day Traders

 Sites That Offer Free Real-Time Intraday Stock Charts

-Free is nice, and the while the data may be real-time, it is not "official."
-Free real-time data usually comes from one data provider, which means you may not see all the price movements occurring in the stock or Exchange Traded Fund (ETF) that you're day trading.
-To receive all, and official, price data from a market, you need to pay.
+Free is nice, but although the data might be real-time, it's not "official."
+Free real-time data usually comes from just one data provider, which means that you might not see all the price movements occurring in the stock or exchange traded fund (ETF) that you're day trading.
+You'll have to pay if you want to receive all official price data from a market.

-That said, free real-time day trading charts are an excellent backup data source, on the off chance you lose quotes from your broker, and are a great tool for new traders who are looking to study day trading and create strategies based on how prices move in real-time.
+That said, free real-time day trading charts are an excellent backup data source on the off chance you lose quotes from your broker.
+They're a great training tool for new traders who are looking to study day trading and create strategies based on how prices move in real time.